KORLA2/Golang-Projects/BookMgmt/README.md

-Practicing a simple book management system in Golang using Gin and Postrgres
+Practicing a simple book management system in Golang using Gin and Postrgres in a single table Book.